 I began drinking other types of tea a few years ago.
 A quick favorite quickly became Bigelow Green Tea, bagged of course.
 That’s good tea, and maybe at some point during this series I’ll review it too.
 Eventually though I wanted something different, and more importantly I wanted the real thing.
 I don’t have a problem with crushed up tea that comes in the bags, but I quickly found that loose leaf tea is so much better.

-I bought me a glass kettle and a teapot (the great “igenuiTEA pot” from Adagio Teas, which I’ll review later), and some loose leaf green tea that I had never tried before: rishi tea’s Organic Green Tea Jasmine Pearl.
+I bought me a glass kettle and a teapot (the great “igenuiTEA pot” from Amazon) and some loose leaf green tea that I had never tried before: rishi tea’s Organic Green Tea Jasmine Pearl.

 This is the first organic tea I bought, and I also my first experience with “jasmine pearl.”
 This is loose leaf green tea from Fujian, China.
 As the back of the container says, it is free of perfumes and added flavor, and “green tea leaves and silvery, spring-harvested jasmine buds are hand rolled into small pearls by Fujian tea artisans.”
 It goes on to say “the tea pearls are mixed several times with fragrant jasmine blossoms until the pearls become infused with jasmine’s sweet flavor and enchanting aroma.”